Joc Pederson Player Props: Giants vs. Yankees

 - The pitching staff for the Yankees had a collective 9.1 K/9 last season, the fifth-best in MLB.

-- Yankees pitchers combined to allow 157 home runs (one per game), the seventh-fewest in baseball.
+- Yankees pitchers combined to surrender 157 home runs (one per game), the seventh-fewest in baseball.

-- Schmidt gets the call to start for the Yankees, his first of the season.
+- Brito will make his first start of the season for the Yankees.

-- In his last appearance on Wednesday, Oct.
-19, the 27-year-old righty came out of the bullpen and went one inning against the Houston Astros.
+- The righty is pitching in his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.